 9. Update the house numbers

 Though they are just a small piece of the home’s facade, show pride of ownership by showing off your house’s numbers!
 Missing or tilted numbers might convey the wrong message to visitors.
 Before choosing a style, consider the design of your home first and make sure the new house numbers match.

 10. Remove eyesores

 Eyesores provide no benefits.
 For example, rather than leave dead plants in the yard, dig them up and throw them out.
-If you are selling your home, make sure to clean up the clutter—kids’ toys, tools, your rusty old Chevy—you don’t want to distract buyers from the viewing!
+If you are selling your home, make sure to clean up the clutter—kids’ toys, tools, your rusty old Chevy—you don’t want to distract buyers or prospective tenants from the viewing!